 On February 7, 1611, Marin married Julienne Baril in St-Langis-les-Mortagne.
 Between 1611 and 1625, they had seven children.
 Julienne died in 1627 and Marin married a second wife, Perrine Mallet on March 29, 1629.
 They had two sons born in France.

-Marin was a stone mason and possibly this is why he was recruited in 1634 by Robert Giffard to help settle the colony of Quebec.
-He and his oldest son sailed on the ship "St-Jehan" and the rest of the Boucher family would arrive the following year.
+Marin was a stone mason, and this skill was probably why he was recruited by Robert Giffard to help populate the colony of Quebec.
+Marin and his oldest son sailed on the ship St-Jehan, which arrived on June 4, 1634; the rest of his family migrated the following year.
 It's believed that the new colonists stayed in Fort St-Louis before moving to a permanent settlement.
-The fort was built by Samuel de Champlain in 1608, and it was said that at some point Marin did some stonework for the colony's founder.
+The fort was built by Champlain in 1608, and it was said that at some point Marin did some stonework for the colony's founder.
 When Champlain died in December 1635, Marin was remembered in his will: "I give to Marin, mason, living near the house of the Récollet Fathers, the last suit I had made from material which I got at the store."
 Unfortunately, the will was contested by a cousin back in France and was overturned.

-Marin had five more children with wife Perrine born between the years 1636 and 1647.
-He cultivated land in the settlement of Beauport, a short distance down the river from Quebec City.
+After settling in New France, Marin had five more children with wife Perrine, born between the years 1636 and 1647.
+Marin cultivated land in the settlement of Beauport, a short distance down the river from Quebec City.
 Some of this had been abandoned by Récollets (a French order of the Catholic church) when the French were driven out of Quebec in 1629.
 Years later in 1670, the Récollets returned and reclaimed their land.
 Marin contested this and lost; by this time, he had moved on to Château-Richer.

 Marin died at Château-Richer on March 29, 1671.
 He was recorded by the local priest as having received the last rites and was buried in the cemetery of Château-Richer.
-Because he had 14 children, Marin has several hundred thousand descendants living today.
-Some of the more famous people who trace back to him include Madonna, Celine Dion, Angelina Jolie and Jack Kerouac.
+Because he had 14 children, Marin has several hundred thousand descendants living today, including Madonna and Justin Bieber.